EVchargerReviews is supported by our readers. We may earn commissions from links on this page. Why trust us?

 Yes, the Tesla Model Y will regularly boost to 250 kW at V3 (and V4) Supercharging stations if the car preconditions the battery prior to arrival, and if the battery state of charge is around 15% or lower.
 As you can see from our charging curve chart, the 250 kW speed is short-lived and typically throttles down to 200 kW past 20-25%.
 Still very fast charging for road trips.

 The obvious benefit of having a home EV charger is convenience.
-But the health of the high-voltage battery should also be considered.
+However, the health of the high-voltage battery should also be considered.
 Level 3 DC fast charging stations like Superchargers pump a lot of energy into the battery quickly, and this produces a lot of heat.
-When a battery spends extended periods of time at high temperature and/or at a high state of charge percentage, it can degrade quicker than a battery that is primarily charged slowly.
-Bjorn Nyland has an interesting video about battery degradation of a Tesla that was almost exclusively Supercharged.
+When a battery spends extended periods of time at high temperatures and/or at a high state of charge percentage, it can degrade quicker than a battery that is primarily charged slowly.

 What makes EVchargerReviews.net experts on home EV charging?
 We get the product shipped into our garage lab and test each charging station for a minimum of two weeks before we can recommend a product.